 Firmware is the software layer functioning as a bridge between a piece of hardware and the program running on top of it.
 PCs, laptops, smartphones, etc., all include firmware.
 The operating system may or may not be a part of the embedded software that controls the whole system.
 Embedded devices, such as digital thermometers, cameras, washing machines, etc., often use embedded software.

-In conclusion, firmware vs embedded software is a type of software that works on a microcontroller or microprocessor.
+In conclusion, firmware and embedded software are types of software that operate on microcontrollers or microprocessors.
 There are differences in their function, complexity, and purpose.
-Learning the difference between firmware and embedded software can help you realize the various kinds that computer programs perform.
+Learning the difference between firmware vs embedded software can help you realize the various kinds that computer programs perform.
 If you would love to understand this topic better, do not hesitate to read more articles from Nexle Corporation!